Diabetic Diet Food List (With Tables)

 Unsalted Butter

-All these are components that help manage blood sugar levels and reduce your likelihood of developing type 2-diabetes.
+These components help manage blood sugar levels and reduce your likelihood of developing type 2 diabetes.

 You can include frozen fruits on your list with fresh fruits because they do not spoil quickly.
 Additionally, they pair well with yogurt, cereal, and smoothies.